zarat/vm/README.md

-A 32 bit toy vm written in ANSII C executing compiled binaries based on a proprietary instruction set.
+A 32 bit toy vm written in C executing compiled binaries based on a proprietary instruction set.
 Data can be stored and exchanged in a portable binary format.
 For more information visit the [wiki](https://github.com/zarat/vm/wiki) or see some [examples](https://github.com/zarat/vm/tree/main/examples).

 ```
 as <source> <binary> // Compile source code into a binary